Do you go for that extra dessert knowing that you might regret it later?

 Let’s go through alternatives, one category at a time:

 - Food wrappers/containers – Buy food covered in plastic in bulk when possible.
 Bring your own takeout containers if possible.
 Use glass or ceramic containers (with lids) to store food.
+There are vegan beeswax alternatives if you’re vegan and want to make your own.
+There are even companies making vegan alternatives to beeswax wrappers.

 - Bottle/container caps and Beverage bottles – Replace plastic bottles with reusable glass or metal bottles.